What You Need To Know Before You Get Your First Tattoo

 - Be prepared.
 Even a single session can take several hours, depending on how intricate your design is.
 It’s a good idea to bring a light snack and a hydrating drink with you.

 - When receiving your tattoo, you are going to be stuck repeatedly with a needle, and that is going to hurt.
 However, getting a tattoo in an area where your bones are near the skin without much muscle or tissue beneath — such as feet, ankles, elbows, and ribs — will be more painful.

 Helpful Advice: Try some deep breathing exercises to help your body relax throughout your tattoo.

 Is it okay to bring my friend/s with me to get my tattoo?
-The bottom line is that If you want to get the best tattoo from your artist, distractions must be limited — including friends & family.
+The bottom line is that If you want to get the best tattoo from your artist, distractions ought to be limited — including friends & family.
 That being said, it’s pretty common for people to bring a person to support them through the process.
 Most artists are fine with that, however, be sure to ask prior to your appointment.

 Should I tip my tattoo artist?
 It is a common courtesy to tip your artist after each session.
 The average tipping rate is similar, percentage-wise, to tipping a server at a restaurant (10-20%).
 The last thing you want to do is stiff your artist because your tattoo was too expensive, or you can’t afford to tip.

 Proper tattoo aftercare plays a huge role in how much color and detail of your tattoo will retain.
 Learn more about Saniderm and the importance of proper aftercare in Saniderm’s Tattoo Aftercare Knowledge Base.
-Never neglect proper tattoo aftercare!
+Never neglect proper aftercare!